Enjoy one of the best treats of a summertime state fair: sweet Corn On The Cob. It's buttery and delicious, and so easy to make at home.

 - Carefully hold the ear with a potholder or towel and peel back the leaves, folding them down at the bottom of the corn.
 You can tie the leaves with some kitchen string or wrap them in a cloth napkin or paper towel.
 Now you have a handle for your corn.

-- Sprinkle the corn with salt and pepper to taste, and enjoy it while it's hot!
-Serves 4.
+- Sprinkle the ears of corn with salt and pepper to taste.
+Enjoy the corn while it's hot!
+Makes 4 servings.

 Notes

 - To honor the method used at the fair, the recipe below calls for the ears of corn to be boiled in their husks (the silk is removed first.)
-With these husks still on, the corn takes up more room, requiring a very large stock pot—if you don't have a pot this large, shuck the corn and cook it in a smaller pot
+With these husks still on, the corn takes up more room, requiring a very large stock pot—if you don't have a pot this large, shuck the corn and cook the naked ears in a smaller pot

 - At the fair, the corn is dunked into a vat of melted butter.
 This can be done at home if you have a tall, narrow heatproof container (like a large mason jar.)
 Or, melt butter in a wide, shallow pot.
 Add in the cooked ears of corn and roll them around to coat them.